 Rock & Roll Hall of Fame

-The Rogers Company worked with The Rock & Roll Hall of Fame and the design firm, Pentagram, to create an exciting tribute to the past 50 years of Rolling Stone Magazine's history.
-There were a couple design challenges we had to address before we could start the process, the entire exhibit needed to be modular so it could be easily installed and dismantled to travel around the county and it needed to be in small enough to fit into a standard elevator or taken by hand up escalators or stairs.
+There were a couple design challenges we had to address before we could start the process.
+The entire exhibit needed to be modular so it could be easily installed and dismantled to travel around the country, and it needed to be small enough to fit into a standard elevator or be taken by hand up escalators or stairs.

 The exhibit starts with a replication of the original San Francisco office used by Jann Wenner, who was the founder/editor.
-All of the textures, finishes and graphics were printed directly onto raw birch plywood prior to construction.
+All of the textures, finishes, and graphics were printed directly onto raw birch plywood prior to construction.
 Each printed piece of plywood was then cut and used to construct wall panels and appliques.
-A tremendous amount of coordination was required to insure all of the seaming aligned on the wood plank floors, the white brick walls and graphics that tell the story.
+A tremendous amount of coordination was required to ensure that all of the seaming aligned on the wood plank floors, the white brick walls, and graphics that tell the story.

-To top off the last part of the journey, the sixth floor has four massive 12’ x 24’ back lit LED lightboxes that display in an eye catching montage of magazine covers over the past 50 years.
-The back lighting creates a vibrant look that really make all the covers stand out and pop off the fabric.
+To top off the last part of the journey, the sixth floor has four massive 12’ x 24’ back-lit LED lightboxes that display an eye-catching montage of magazine covers over the past 50 years.
+The back-lighting creates a vibrant look that really makes all the covers stand out and pop off the fabric.

-The entire project was built in approximately five weeks and was setup by six people in four days.
-This exhibit was crafted as a truly modular exhibit allowing it to be transported and then displayed at other venues throughout the country.
+The entire project was built in approximately five weeks and was set up by six people in four days.
+This was crafted as a truly modular exhibit, allowing it to be transported and then displayed at other venues throughout the country.